veglinus/veglinus/README.md

 - 🌱 I run and operate the swedish vegan help website and app Vegohjälpen

 I'm currently looking for new opportunities in the software development field.
-Contact med on LinkedIn: https://www.linkedin.com/in/linush/
+Contact me on LinkedIn: https://www.linkedin.com/in/linush/